-After six years working in Peru as a consultant to a Peruvian Mining company, Daryl returned to his home in Australia.
-Before taking on the offshore contract, Daryl had consulted with his accountant on what he needed to do to make sure he qualified for a Non-Resident status to shelter his offshore income from paying Australian income tax.
+Before taking on the offshore contract, Daryl consulted with his accountant on what he needed to do to ensure he qualified for a Non-Resident status to shelter his offshore income from paying Australian income tax.

-His accountant pulled out a short checklist of items that Daryl needed to do to qualify.
-There were only four requirements and it all seemed pretty straightforward.
+His accountant pulled out a short checklist of items that Daryl needed to qualify.
+There were only four requirements, and it all seemed pretty straightforward.

 At first, Daryl felt secure that he had fulfilled all the non-resident qualifications, but after calling the accountant he had consulted with years ago, he became nervous when the accountant suggested that it would be best if he contacted a Tax Attorney familiar with immigration issues.

-However, it is advisable to not get close to the maximum days as well as not spend all of your vacation visits to Australia.
+However, it is also advisable not to get close to the maximum number of days as well as not to spend all of your vacation visits in Australia.

 But, as Daryl found out, this simple listing is not the whole story.
 Indeed, the devil was in the details.
-Unfortunately for Daryl, he had used his Australian Address when he filed his annual Australian income tax forms — a violation of requirement of #2.
+Unfortunately for Daryl, he had used his Australian Address when he filed his annual Australian income tax forms.

-Moreover, Daryl owned a home left empty while he and his family were living in Peru — a violation of requirement #1.
-These two mistakes eventually cost Daryl and his family over 60% of all the income he had earned while working offshore!
+Moreover, Daryl owned an empty home while he and his family were living in Peru — a violation of the first requirement.
+These two mistakes eventually cost Daryl and his family over 60% of all the income he had earned while working offshore.

 To get the ATO off their backs, the family had to sell their home and set up a repayment plan with the government.

-While the short checklist of requirements appears straightforward, the reality is that the Taxing authority has a mandate to seek out revenue for the government.
-Any slight violation of tax law can leave the door open for an unfavorable decision.
+While the short checklist of requirements appears straightforward, the reality is any slight violation of tax law can leave the door open for an unfavorable decision.

-Joe Sloan worked on a cruise line that continually ran between Antarctica and Sydney.
-Normally, his trips lasted twelve days with two days off before heading out again.
-He also had two 30 day vacation periods annually.
+Another example is Joe, who worked on a cruise line that continually ran between Antarctica and Sydney.
+Normally, his trips lasted twelve days, with two days off before heading out again.
+He also had two 30-day vacation periods annually.

 As it turns out, living on a cruise ship does not qualify as an offshore residence.
-Moreover, Joe had continued to use all his local credit cards, receive his mail in Australia, kept his auto registered in his name and kept his health club membership.
+Moreover, Joe continued to use all his local credit cards, receive his mail in Australia, keep his auto registered in his name, and keep his health club membership.

 To the ATO agents, this violated the second requirement of not having his domicile (regular home life) take place offshore.

-As it was explained to him, offshore should be thought of as migrating to another country and severing all regular Australian commerce and daily activities.
+As explained to him, offshore should be considered to be migrating to another country and severing all regular Australian commerce and daily activities.
 He also found out that by not filing his Australian income tax forms each year, he was liable for all the back years’ taxes, which included substantial penalties and interest.